Note: The Summary table

 Modern psychology however, views the human person primarily only as immanent.
 According to Rudolf, "the goal of the ego's activities is to assert its own interests while at the same time ensuring the necessary social relationships."(p.
 67)

 differs from the impersonal world as following:

 - The person has access to the sphere of the Absolute.
 Therefore, the person has an absolutely free choice - the impersonal world does not.
-The person has a possibility of self-determination and free choice absolutely only towards the Absolute and relatively towards the Relative.
+The person has the potential of self-determination and free choice absolutely only in relation to the Absolute and relatively towards the Relative.

-Thus each person has his own individual Absolute and is thus individual (indivisible, unique).
+Thus each person has his own individual Absolute and is so individual (indivisible and unique).

-- The human has the possibility, to create something not derivable.
+- The human person has the potential to create something which is not derivable.

-Those possibilities are being contested by some psychological theories.
-Some neuroscientists are trying to persuade us of believing that the 'I' is only a product of neuronal processes and does not have its own will.
+Those possibilities are being disputed by some psychological theories.
+Some neuroscientists are trying to persuade us to believe that the 'I' is only a product of neuronal processes and does not have its own will.

-- The human has the ability of self-reflection and has self-consciousness.
+- The human person has the ability of self-reflection and has self-awareness.

 units are of great importance when it comes to the possible